Transport in Kochi: Public transport

+The state's public transport company, KSRTC operates intracity and intercity bus services in Kochi.
+In 2010, KSRTC started city services due to frequent complaints against private buses, which has been praised for its efficient and controlled services.
+Thiru-Kochi, A basic no-frills KSRTC service, has the same fare system as private buses.
+These buses are distinguishable by their blue-white livery and were funded under the JNNURM scheme.
+KSRTC also operates premium air-conditioned low-floor bus services using Volvo 8400 buses procured under the JNNURM scheme on some routes.

+As of 2011, 630 intra-buses were authorised to operate inside the city.
+The city also caters to nearly 2100 long-distance private buses, which include 466 inter-city state buses.

 Most of the buses run primarily on four major routes, known as the Big 4 routes, though there are 160 official authorised routes to operate connecting 60 destinations in the city and nearby suburbs.
 The most popular route is the Aluva-Fort Kochi Route, which covers almost all the city areas.
 There is no routing numbering system, rather all buses carry destination boards with important bus stops marked below.

-The city has primarily four major bus stations:
+The city has primarily five major bus stations: